Philips lifts 2021 forecast as Q1 sales soar amid pandemic

-Philips (PHG.AS) on Monday posted a hefty jump in quarterly profit and nudged its expectations for 2021 higher as the coronavirus pandemic drives demand for its hospital equipment and personal health appliances.
+AMSTERDAM (Reuters) - Philips on Monday posted a hefty jump in quarterly profit and nudged its expectations for 2021 higher as the coronavirus pandemic drives demand for its hospital equipment and personal health appliances.

 The Dutch health technology company said core earnings surged 74% in the first quarter to 362 million euros ($438 million) on a 9% rise in comparable sales, easily beating analysts’ expectations.